Museum of Lincolnshire Life

-This award-winning museum illustrates the social history of Lincolnshire over the past several centuries, with exhibits focusing on the county's agricultural and industrial past.
-Prize among the exhibits is a WWI tank, a memory of the importance of Lincolnshire in the development of the tank.
+This award-winning museum illustrates the social history of Lincolnshire over the past several centuries, with exhibits focusing on the county's agricultural and industrial past since 1750.
+Prize among the exhibits is a WWI tank dubbed 'Daphne', a reminder of the importance of Lincolnshire in the development of the military tank.

 Attraction Type: Museum